Anterior cervical corpectomy & discectomy

 Problems of the backbone and spinal cord should always be taken seriously and treated as soon as possible.
 One of these conditions is called spinal stenosis.
 Anterior cervical corpectomy and discectomy can provide relief of associated discomfort and other painful symptoms.

 The spine extends from your head all the way down through your back.
 The portion located in your neck is known as the cervical spine.
-It is made up of many surrounding physical components, such as vertebrae and intervertebral disks Vertebrae are tiny bones forming to make up the backbone, while disks act as cushions and are located near the vertebra.
+It is made up of many surrounding physical components, such as vertebrae and intervertebral discs Vertebrae are tiny bones forming to make up the backbone, while discs act as cushions and are located near the vertebra.

 Spinal stenosis might result from conditions including: